-In most cases we will contact you within 24 hours to let you know we’re looking into your issue.
-Some problems can be sorted out fairly easily but others are more complex.
+In most cases we will contact you within 24 hours to let you know we are looking into your issue.

-If the anti-social behaviour is aimed at you or if you’re experiencing abuse or harassment we may need to speak to you before we can start an investigation.
+If you are the target of anti-social behaviour or you are experiencing abuse/harassment we may need to speak to you before we can start an investigation.

-We can meet you at your home, in our office or somewhere else if you’d prefer.
+We can meet you at your home, in our office or somewhere else if you would prefer.